-Create automation scripts: Now you’re ready to create automation scripts to be used in the test.
-You’ll also want to create the test data that you’ll be using in this scenario.
+- Create automation scripts: Now you’re ready to create automation scripts to be used in the test.
+You’ll also want to create the test data you will use in this scenario.

-Result analysis: You have the data, so now you’ll be looking at the results of the test.
+- Result analysis: You have the data, so now you’ll look at the test results.
 From this, you should be able to identify any bottlenecks in the system.

-Optimization: Now you’ve done your analysis, you’ll be able to make the changes you need to make.
-That may be fine-tuning the system, changing configurations, or optimizing the code to meet the goals you have.
+- Optimization: Now you’ve done your analysis, you’ll be able to make the necessary changes.
+That may be fine-tuning the system, changing configurations, or optimizing the code to meet your goals.

 Once you’ve done all this, you’ll run that cycle again to see if the changes that you’ve made have had the effect that you wanted.
 If it doesn’t work the first time, that’s not something to worry about it.
 It’s very typical to have to repeat the process a few times to get the desired results.

-As you stress test your software you should be looking for several different metrics.
+As you stress test your software, you should look for several metrics.
 What should you expect to see when you’re done?
-Here are the metrics you should be measuring throughout the process.
+Here are the metrics you should measure throughout the process.